 - booster cables

-Keep your vehicles more than half full of fuel to help reduce moisture in your fuel system, which adds extra weight to your vehicle.
-A topped-up gas tank will also help if you become stranded.
+Keep your vehicle's gas tank more than half full of fuel to help reduce moisture in your fuel system.
+A topped-up gas tank also adds extra weight to your vehicle and will help if you become stranded.

 When you drive